sivakumar97/LinuxFileExplorer/README.md

                 ii. 🠊 To enter into the next directory

                 iii.
-Backspace; One level up
+Backspace, One level up

-                iv. h Home Directory(Directory where the application is started)
+                iv. h, Home Directory(Directory where the application is started)

 *Note: While opening a file:
         i. text files open in nano